 Who is eligible to access the NDIS?

-How do I register to receive funding under the NDIS?
+How do I attend a program at Quest funded under the NDIS?

 When will I receive the funding?

 You will begin to receive NDIS funding after you have completed your plan with the NDIA and the plan has been approved.